 Bicycle accident victims also have difficulty obtaining full compensation for injuries if they fail to follow a doctor’s instructions.
 When a doctor tells an injury victim to see a specialist or attend physical therapy, an insurance adjuster will interpret the bicyclist’s failure to heed that advice as evidence that the injuries were fully healed.

 Busy people sometimes neglect to keep appointments with their doctors.
 Injury victims often stop going to physical therapy because the sessions are painful and time consuming.
 When they later seek compensation for prolonged pain and suffering, the insurance adjuster might legitimately argue that they made their problem worse by failing to follow treatment recommendations.

 Do I Need to Worry About the Statute of Limitations for Personal Injury?

 Victims of bicycle accidents in Georgia must usually settle their claims or file a lawsuit within two years of the accident date.
 Accident victims generally lose their right to collect compensation for injuries if they do not start a lawsuit within two years.
 That time period may be extended, however, if the bicycle rider was a minor when the accident occurred.

 A bicycle injury victim should nevertheless see a doctor well before the time comes to file a lawsuit.
 Many claims settle without filing suit, but a lawyer cannot settle an injury claim without understanding the full extent of the victim’s injuries, including the likelihood that an injury will cause a permanent impairment or lasting pain.

 Seeing a doctor at the earliest opportunity and following up with care the doctor recommends is the best way to assure that an injury claim will settle for its full value.
-If it does become necessary to file a lawsuit, the victim’s bicycle accident lawyer in Georgia will want to have all the medical records in hand so that the lawsuit can be filed with full knowledge of the victim’s injuries.
+If it does become necessary to file a lawsuit, the victim’s bicycle accident lawyer will want to have all the medical records in hand so that the lawsuit can be filed with full knowledge of the victim’s injuries.